getrelyant/relyant-elixir-sdk/README.md

-# RelyantApi
+# RelyantApi Elixir SDK

 Elixir SDK to communicate with the Relyant API.
+We are using this public repository to host the Relyant SDK based on the up to date documentation in api.relyant.ai/docs.

 ## Installation